calmlb/ComplimentMyClothes/README.md

 ---
 #### **Introduction:**

 ComplimentMyClothes is a web application designed to support users in organizing and finding the perfect pairings for every article of clothing in their wordrobe.
-Each item is provided with a list of complimentary colours and a items according to the current temperature making getting dressed everyday easier!
+Each item is provided with a list of complimentary colours and items according to the current temperature, making getting dressed everyday easier!

 Find ComplimentMyClothes here: https://complimentmyclothes.herokuapp.com/